niklaswretblad/Synthetic-SQL-Column-Descriptions-for-Text-to-SQL/README.md

 [x] Build class for doing calls to the OpenAI API (start with GPT 3.5, later we do GPT-4) (copy from Niklas)

-[ ] Experiment to find a suitable prompt template.
+[x] Experiment to find a suitable prompt template.

+[ ] Generate gold descriptions in a determined format with GPT-4.

 [ ] Start trying to generate descriptions for columns and start filling the dataframe constructed earlier with generated column descriptions

 [x] Upload cleaned dataset to oneDrive

-[ ] Put all environment variables (absolute paths & keys) in an .env file.
+[x] Put all environment variables (absolute paths & keys) in an .env file.

 ### Setup